Anadea/anadea_blog/content/posts/what-is-code-audit/index.md

 {{< ctabutton url="https://anadea.info/contacts" >}}Let's get started!{{< /ctabutton >}}

-## What tools are used in code audit?
+## What Tools Are Used in Code Audit?

 Having the right tools makes all the difference during a code audit.
 These trusty helpers can automate repetitive tasks and provide valuable insights.